-There are a number of different treatments for prostate cancer.
+There are different treatments for prostate cancer.
 We’ve listed them all here.
 You may have a choice of treatments and this will depend on the stage of your cancer.
 Read more about choosing a treatment.

-Showing 21 results
+Showing 20 results

 Watchful waiting is a way of monitoring prostate cancer that isn't causing any symptoms or problems.

 Permanent seed brachytherapy involves implanting tiny radioactive seeds into your prostate gland.
 This is also called low dose rate brachytherapy.
 Radiation from the seeds destroys cancer cells in the prostate.
 You may have this treatment on its own or together with external beam radiotherapy or hormone therapy.